Sony: Audio

+In October 1982, Sony introduced the CDP-101, the world's first commercially available Compact Disc player.
+Its commercial success demonstrated the viability of digital audio, effectively initiating the transition away from vinyl records and cassette tapes.

+In November 1984, Sony released the D-50, the world's first portable Compact Disc player.
+In late 1985, Sony released the D-50 Mk II, marking the official launch of the Discman brand name printed directly on the chassis.
+In 1997, Sony officially retired the Discman brand and rebranded its portable CD player lineup under the CD Walkman name.

-In 1999 Sony's first portable digital audio players were introduced; one was a player using Memory Stick flash storage created by the Walkman division, and the other was a smaller pen-sized player with embedded flash storage created by the Vaio division; both accompanied with Sony's OpenMG copyright protection technology and PC software for music transfer.
+In 1999, Sony's first portable digital audio players were introduced; one was a player using Memory Stick flash storage created by the Walkman division, and the other was a smaller pen-sized player with embedded flash storage created by the Vaio division; both accompanied with Sony's OpenMG copyright protection technology and PC software for music transfer.
 Sony continue to develop Walkman digital audio players, although it was unable to capture the large share and influence in the digital world as it did in the cassette era.

+In 2025, a model TPS-L2 cassette Walkman from 1979 was included in Pirouette: Turning Points in Design, an exhibition at the Museum of Modern Art featuring "widely recognized design icons [...] highlighting pivotal moments in design history."

 Sony is a major audio products manufacturer and one of the active noise control technology leaders.

 Sony's high-end microphones and headphones for professional use are produced at Sony/Taiyo Corporation, a designated special subsidiary at which 67% of employees have a disability, in Ōita Prefecture, Japan.